You are here:

 Copyright: Government document

 How to cite: “People ex rel.
 Cisco v.
-School Board of Queens,” in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/cisco-resisting-segregation/cisco-vs-boe.
+School Board of Queens, excerpt,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/cisco-vs-boe.

 - What does it mean that Mrs. Cisco “rests her case solely on the fact that her children were refused admission to the common school on account of their color”?
-Is Mrs. Cisco arguing that the segregated schools for Black children are inferior, or that she opposes the rejection of her children because they are Black?
+Was Mrs. Cisco arguing that the segregated schools for Black children were inferior, or that she opposed the rejection of her children because they are Black?

 - In 1896, the US Supreme Court declared in Plessy v.
 Ferguson that segregation was legal, as long as each group received equal services.
 This idea of “separate but equal” appears (in different words) in the Cisco case.
 What do you think Mrs. Cisco thought of the Plessy ruling?